|ESPN.com: Next 2012||[Print without images]|

 This story appears in the Jan.
 9, 2012 NEXT issue of ESPN The Magazine.

-Doug McIntyre is a senior writer for ESPN The Magazine.
+Elena Bergeron is a staff writer for ESPN The Magazine.
 Follow The Mag on Twitter, @ESPNmag, and like us on Facebook.